Show All Answers

 Officers with the New Braunfels Police Department are available while off duty to work as security for weddings, parades, 5K runs, and other special events.
 It is important to schedule officers for your event with as much notice as possible.

-For information about availability of officers, pricing, and rules, please contact one of the following officers:
+For information about availability of officers, pricing, and rules, please contact the NBPD Administrative Division:

 phone: (830) 221-4169